 Install Ground Fault Circuit Interrupters in Your Home

 A ground fault circuit interrupter is a safety countermeasure that cuts the power when it detects a current flowing through an uninterrupted path, like a person.

 Mandated for all new homes by the National Electric Code, these devices are one of the most powerful tools to prevent electric shock and electrocution in your home.

 Keeping electricity fun—and not dangerous is easier said than done.
-However our expert electrician can examine your electrical system for the signs of a dangerous electric shock.
+However, our expert electricians in Lancaster can examine your electrical system for the signs of a dangerous electric shock.

-Among the many important services Mister Sparky electricians perform for our customers, an electrical safety inspection is one of the most important ways to protect against electric shock and electrical fire hazards.
+Among the many important services Mister Sparky electricians perform for our customers, and electrical safety inspection is one of the most important ways to protect against electric shock and electrical fire hazards.